doar-e/bak.doar-e.github.io/source/_posts/2013-10-12-having-a-look-at-the-windows-userkernel-exceptions-dispatcher.markdown

  * To hook *ntdll!KiUserExceptionDispatcher*: we will use Detours for that,
  * To generate a tiny readable exception report: for the disassembly part we will use [Distorm](http://www.ragestorm.net/distorm/) (yet another easy cool library to use),
- * To to focus x86 architecture: because unfortunately the express version doesn't work for x86_64.
+ * To focus x86 architecture: because unfortunately the express version doesn't work for x86_64.

 Detours is going to modify the first bytes of the API you want to hook in order to redirect its execution in your piece of code: it's called an *inline-hook*.